RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Finished with my practise of Bootstrap and Sass.
 Of course I will going back to it sometime but now continuing from where I left off.
 **Thoughts:**

+### Day 37: December 1, 2021

+**Today's Progress**: Started with Node.js again frankly I am still confused about the whole application of backend.
+Thought it interesting how javascript can directly interact with my OS using Node.js
+**Thoughts:**